Jenee Sisnroy, TBEI Program Manager

 Leo Huppert earned a Bachelor of Business Administration degree at the University of New Mexico in 1987.
 He began his career working as civilian in Logistics Management for the Department of the Air Force.
 When Williams Air Force Base closed in 1993, he moved into Aviation Management at Phoenix Mesa Gateway Airport eventually working as the Director of Development for the Airport Authority.

-In 2001, Leo and his wife Becky, started Huppert Pediatric Therapy Inc. In 2006, he worked with four other small therapy companies to help create Arizona Cooperative Therapies.
+In 2001, Leo and his wife Becky, started Huppert Pediatric Therapy Inc. In 2006, he worked with four other small therapy companies to establish Arizona Cooperative Therapies.

-He has served in a number of capacities with the Cooperative; currently serving as the Board Secretary and as its Contract Manage.
-Interests outside of work include hiking, snow skiing and reading.
+Leo has served in a number of capacities within the Cooperative; in addition to Huppert Pediatric Therapy staffing ACT's early intervention teams, he also currently serves as ACT's General Manager.
+His interests outside of work include hiking, snow skiing and reading.

 Don Gier, Business Administrator